 The proof of Theorem~\ref{thm:BVPwithBetSolution} is given at the end of this section.

 \smallbreak

-Let us now discuss the notion of M-operators associated with the boundary value problem~(\ref{eqn:BPVwithBeta}).
-We shall define the corresponding M-operators as follows.
-The solution~$w_z^\varphi := w_z^{0,\varphi}$ is obtained in closed form by putting~$f =0 $ in~(\ref{eqn:BPVwithBeta}) and (\ref{eqn:w_z}):
+In order to discuss the notion of M-operators associated with the boundary value problem~(\ref{eqn:BPVwithBeta}) define the corresponding M-operators as follows.
+The solution~$w_z^\varphi := w_z^{0,\varphi}$ is obtained in the closed form by putting~$f =0 $ in~(\ref{eqn:BPVwithBeta}) and (\ref{eqn:w_z}):